Samsung: Galaxy 11

 What to learn from “Galaxy 11”

 If you want people to stay with a brand story for more than a few seconds, give them a narrative engine.
+Here, a narrative engine means a repeatable conflict-goal-showdown loop that keeps scenes moving.
 A clear enemy, a clear goal, and a clear showdown.
 Then let the product play a credible role inside that story, instead of pausing the story to sell.

 A few fast answers before you act